Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

  -- Initialise the model with the 'function` as before with tokenised training and evaluation sets.

  -- Training or fine-tuning the model using the `Trainer` module from the `Transformers` library as in `training`.
+Check the extended set of arguments.